 The 60 Year Overnight Sensation

-“After failing my school exams with distinction, I hadn’t a clue as to what I was going to do with my life.
-Via London’s Theatreland, a trail of breadcrumbs led me to Elstree Studios to work on 'Monty Python's Meaning of Life’.
-Next, I landed a job in video projection and became a regular contractor at the iconic BBC TV Centre in Wood Lane, working on Noel Edmonds' 'Late, Late Breakfast Show'.
-This, somehow, led me to Wembley Stadium as part of the team operating the giant TV screen on 'Queen - Live Magic’.
+“After failing my school exams with distinction, I had no idea what direction my life would take.
+A series of backstage jobs in London’s Theatreland led me to Elstree Studios, where I worked on Monty Python's The Meaning of Life.
+From there, I zigzagged through various roles until landing at the iconic BBC TV Centre in Wood Lane to work on Noel Edmonds' Late, Late Breakfast Show.
+Next stop: Wembley Stadium, as part of the team operating the giant TV screen for Queen: Live Magic.

-A few years later, a chance meeting introduced me to a passion that was to dominate the next 3 decades: television news.
-Starting in the political world of Westminster, I was seconded to join Central TV's 'Cook Report' and onwards to Sky News, who sent me to war-torn Bosnia, and South Africa, where I witnessed Nelson Mandela’s historic election victory.
+A few years later, a chance encounter introduced me to what would become a lifelong passion: television news.
+Cutting my teeth and working alongside Westminster politics, I earned a secondment to Central TV's Cook Report before joining Sky News.
+My assignments took me to war-torn Bosnia and South Africa, where I witnessed Nelson Mandela’s historic election victory firsthand.

 Click the cover to find out more, or better still, order a copy from me.